Malik Blade

-Josh Dawkins is an American professional wrestler.
-He is signed to WWE, where he performs under the ring name Malik Blade on the NXT brand.
+Josh Dawkins (born April 22, 1998) is an American professional wrestler.
+He is best known for his tenure in WWE under the ring name Malik Blade.

 Early career

 Dawkins was trained by D-Von Dudley at the Dvon Dudley Academy, making his debut on the independent circuit in Orlando in 2018.

 Professional wrestling career

-WWE (2021–present)
+WWE (2021–2026)

 Dawkins, now under the ring name Malik Blade, made his NXT brand debut on the 5 October 2021 episode of NXT, losing to Tony D'Angelo.
 On 26 October, at NXT: Halloween Havoc he faced Joe Gacy in a losing effort.
 He also made several appearances on 205 Live in late 2021.
 On 12 December 2022, he made his Main Event debut, teaming with Edris Enofé in a loss to Cedric Alexander and Mustafa Ali in a tag team match.
 On 30 July 2024 at NXT: The Great American Bash, he defeated Bronco Nima.
-In February 2024, it was reported that Enofé suffered a serious injury whereas Blade suffered a torn ACL later in November.
+In February 2024, it was reported that Enofé suffered a serious injury and Blade suffered a torn ACL later in November.
 Enofé returned on the 14 May 2025 episode of Evolve, where he announced he was going solo, breaking up their tag team partnership.

+On April 24, 2026, Blade reportedly departed WWE.